 Restaurants & Culinary Highlights

 The cuisine of Isfahan is a true highlight for every visitor and reflects the rich culinary tradition of Persia.
-In traditional restaurants like the renowned Shahrzad Restaurant, guests can enjoy authentic Persian dishes in a historic setting—accompanied by warm hospitality and ornate decor.
+In traditional restaurants such as the renowned Shahrzad Restaurant, guests can enjoy authentic Persian dishes in a historic setting — accompanied by warm hospitality and artistic decor.

-Isfahan's best-known dish is Beryani—a fragrant specialty made from ground lamb and herbs that has been prepared in the city for generations and is considered a culinary symbol.
+Isfahan’s most famous dish is Beryani — an aromatic dish made from ground lamb and herbs that has been prepared in the city for generations and is considered a culinary symbol.
 Anyone who visits Isfahan without trying Beryani has not truly experienced the city.

 Culinary Classics